Ken Hitchcock: Dallas Stars

 In 1990, Hitchcock left the WHL and joined the Philadelphia Flyers as an assistant coach.
 Hitchcock spent three seasons with the Flyers organization before leaving to helm the IHL affiliate of the Dallas Stars, the Kalamazoo Wings, for the 1993–94 season.

 In the middle of his third season with the team (then renamed the Michigan K-Wings), he was offered the head coaching position with the Dallas Stars, and on January 8, 1996, he was named head coach, replacing Bob Gainey, who remained with the Stars as general manager.
 In his first full season with the Stars, he led the team to the Central Division title, the franchise's first since 1984, when the team was still in Minnesota.
 In his second full season with the Stars, Hitchcock again led the Stars to the playoffs, losing in the Conference Finals to the eventual Stanley Cup champion Detroit Red Wings.
 Also during the 1997–98 season, Hitchcock was named to his first of three consecutive NHL All-Star Game teams as coach.

 During the 1998–99 NHL season, Hitchcock led the Stars to a regular season record of 51–19–12.
 In the 1999 playoffs, Hitchcock led the team to a Stanley Cup victory over the Buffalo Sabres, the team's first.
-The next season, Hitchcock again led the team to the Stanley Cup Finals, only to lose to the New Jersey Devils.
+The next season, Hitchcock again led the team to the Stanley Cup Final, only to lose to the New Jersey Devils.

 In the 2000–01 season, Hitchcock again led the Stars to the playoffs, but the team exited in the Conference Semifinals.
 Midway through the following season, after getting off to a mediocre 23–21–6 start and in the midst of strife between the players and management, Hitchcock was fired as head coach.